Vigneti Zabù, `Il Passo` Nerello Mascalese

 Vinification

 The grapes were destemmed and gently crushed, followed by light pressing to avoid over-extraction of tannins.
-Fermentation on the skins occurred at controlled temperatures of 24–25°C for 10–12 days, with regular pump-overs every four hours to ensure balanced extraction.
+Fermentation on the skins occurred at controlled temperatures of around 24–25°C for 10–12 days, with regular pump-overs every four hours to ensure balanced extraction.
 Malolactic fermentation was completed in concrete tanks, after which the wine was aged in American oak for four to six months, adding structure and subtle spice while preserving the purity of the fruit.

 Tasting Notes & Technical Details